PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

 - A `prefect.input.RunInput` class

 !!! type "When to use a `BaseModel` or `RunInput` instead of a built-in type"
-    Most built-in types and collections of built-in types should work with `send_input` and `receive_input`, but there is a caveat with nested collection types, such as lists of tuples, e.g. `List[Tuple[str, float]])`.
+    Most built-in types and collections of built-in types should work with `send_input` and `receive_input`, but there is a caveat with nested collection types, such as lists of tuples.
+For example, `List[Tuple[str, float]])`.
 In this case, validation may happen after your flow receives the data, so calling `receive_input` may raise a `ValidationError`.
-You can plan to catch this exception, but also, consider placing the field in an explicit `BaseModel` or `RunInput` so that your flow only receives exact type matches.
+You can plan to catch this exception, and consider placing the field in an explicit `BaseModel` or `RunInput` so your flow only receives exact type matches.

-Let's look at some examples!
-We'll check out `receive_input` first, followed by `send_input`, and then we'll see the two functions working together.
+See examples below of `receive_input`, `send_input`, and the two functions working together.

 ### Receiving input